digitalcredentials/test-signer/README.md

 urn:uuid:4172ee28-8a67-4a30-894a-f0131a26ba09

-- GITHUB this set the id to the location in github to which the credential's json file is saved, e.g.,
+- GITHUB - will set the id to the location in github to which the credential's json file is saved, like the following example (note this is not a live link):

 https://raw.githubusercontent.com/jchartrand/dcc-test-creds/main/another/JamesChartrand2.json